audreyshub/my-first-jekyll-site/index.md

     serviceslist:
       - title: Website Design
         content: >-
           I build modern JAMstack websites that are fast, secure and dynamic.
 Think websites/blogs that don't don't rely on WordPress, Wix or SquareSpace.
-All designs include web hosting, DNS setup, SSL certificates and SEO optimization.
+All designs include web hosting, DNS setup, SSL certificates and SEO.
       - title: Landing Page Design
         content: >-
           A landing page is your handshake, greeting, or smile.
 I design landing pages that captures the imagination and converts visitors.